dhylands/serial-monitor/README.md

 FLAGS:
     -y               Exit using Control-Y rather than Control-X -d, --debug      Turn on debugging
+    -f, --find       Like list, but only prints the name of the port that was found.
+This is useful for using from scripts or makefiles
     -h, --help       Prints help information
     -l, --list       List USB Serial devices which are currently connected -V, --version    Prints version information